A warm welcome to The Waiting Rooms 4* cottage of Warkworth, Northumberland, UK.

-- Self contained one-bedroomed cottage in the sunny south wing of our listed Grade II railway station.
+- Self contained one-bedroomed cottage in the sunny south wing of our Listed Grade II railway station.
 The late Duke of Northumberland used the Gentlemen's Waiting Room, now the lounge.

 - Accommodation is reached by climbing a 15 step metal staircase with dual handrails.

-- Courtesy Welcome pack provided per booking
+- Courtesy Welcome pack provided per booking as well as local paper with tide times.

 - Picnic basket, thermos flask, blanket and folding chairs.